chickiexd/vscode_vim_config/README.md

 This setup aims to bring the best of Vim into the flexible and powerful environment of VS Code, offering a seamless experience for those accustomed to Vim's keybindings.
 The configurations provided here include:

-- `extensions.json`: Just some default extensions i use for every profile.
 - `keybindings.json`: Custom keybindings to mimic Vim's shortcuts.
 - `settings.json`: Various settings to customize the editor's behavior, also including shortcuts.